MMACS11DC1-2025/class-exercises-StevenZhang3125/4.4/README.md

 Input Blues, for a colour range of Blues
 Input Rainbow, for a rainbow
 ### Square Count/Stair Depth
-Input 1, for a random depth, displays depth after drawing
+Input Random, for a random depth, displays depth after drawing
-Input 2, for a random depth then guess how many
+Input Random and Guess, for a random depth then guess how many
-Input 3, for a custom depth (1-250)
+Input Custom, for a custom depth (1-250)

 ### Guess (If selected)
 Input a number (without counting) and get a hint (higher or lower)